IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 The following are the high-level steps for sharing UID2 tokens ([tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing)):

   1. The sender sets up sharing permissions in the UID2 Portal.
+  2. The sender does either of the following:

+     - Generates UID2 tokens from DII.
-  2. The sender generates a UID2 token from DII or encrypts raw UID2s into UID2 tokens.
+     - Encrypts raw UID2s into UID2 tokens.
   3. The receiver decrypts the UID2 tokens into raw UID2s.

 For more information about the options for sharing UID2 tokens, and links to instructions, see [Tokenized Sharing Overview](sharing-tokenized-overview.md).